mosa/MOSA-Project/docs/intro.rst

 Join the Discussion
 *******************

-Join us on [Gitter chat][gitter-chat].
+Join us on `Gitter chat <https://gitter.im/mosa/MOSA-Project>`__.
 This is the most interactive way to connect to MOSA's development team.

 *******
 License